GhostChii/GhostChii/README.md

 # Welcome!

 I'm Chi/Ghost Chi.
-Any pronouns, Bisexual, Adult.
+Any pronouns, Bisexual.

 You probably found this from my ponytown ponies.